stevemaina00/Dairy/README.md

 Author Name is Steve Njoroge Maina
 Project Name is Dairy Output
 Project is input of Dairy Products coming out of the farm.
-Project uses languages such as HTMK,CSS and JS.
+Project uses languages such as HTML,CSS and JS.